cschnaudt/cschnaudt.github.io/_pages/cv.md

 ## Education

 * PhD (Dr. rer. soc.) in Political Science, University of Mannheim, Germany, 2018
-* M.A. in Political Science, University of Mannheim, Germany, 2009
+* MA in Political Science, University of Mannheim, Germany, 2009
-* B.A. in Political Science and Communication Studies, University of Mannheim, Germany, 2007
+* BA in Political Science and Communication Studies, University of Mannheim, Germany, 2007

 ## Work experience